TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 8/Exodus 8.23.md

 ---

-And I will put a division between my people and thy people: by to-morrow shall this sign be.
+I will put a division between my people and your people: by tomorrow shall this sign be."'"